 4. Butter is a must because it helps firm up the balls and add richness.

-5. Extraneous ingredients can include nuts, crystallized ginger, chocolate chips, broken candies, dried fruits, or in this case, cashew butter.
-Plus, there’s coffee or orange juice concentrate.
-Even rosewater.
+5. Extraneous ingredients can include nuts, crystallized ginger, chocolate chips, broken candies or dried fruits.

 6. Seasoning, if desired, can be cinnamon, nutmeg, espresso powder, etc.

 7. Pick a coating.
 Truffle balls need something to fancy them up a little, which can be melted chocolate into which they’re dipped, or a combination of cocoa powder and confectioners’ sugar, like I used.
 Adjust the ratio depending on how sweet you want the coating; just cocoa, or even cocoa mix will work just as well.
 I prefer my truffle balls not cloyingly sweet.